gitlabhq/gitlabhq/doc/README.md

 (**EES**) and **Enterprise Edition Premium** (**EEP**).
 Everything available in **EES** is also available in **EEP**.

-**Note:** _We are unifying the documentation for CE and EE.
-To check if certain feature is available in CE or EE, look for a note right below the page title containing the GitLab version which introduced that feature._

 ----

 Shortcuts to GitLab's most visited docs: